 The following day we tackled a few major hills.
 The first one was a four kilometer uphill mountain climb.
 It was super hot and humid and salty sweat was dripping into my eyes.
 I stopped mid-way for a breather and some water.
 I was happy and proud to reach the top as this was probably the biggest hill I’d ever climbed.
 But it was only the beginning.
-After a fun beach lunch and refreshing dip in the ocean we were faced with the infamous Hai Van Pass, an eleven kilometer ten percent grade uphill climb of windy road and switchbacks.
+After a fun beach lunch and refreshing dip in the ocean we were faced with the infamous Hai Van Pass, an eleven-kilometer (7 mile), ten percent grade uphill climb of windy road and switchbacks.
 I use the term ‘we’ loosely, since I and two other gals skipped the bike ride up and caught a ride with Loi on the bus.
 It just didn’t look fun to me and seemed a bit too intense for my leg muscles.

 The other tough mountain-bike-trained girls road up the winding mountain pass.
 It took them about an hour to an hour and a half.
 For many it wasn’t the climb, but more the heat that made if difficult.
 When I did the hill that took about 20 minutes for me, I felt proud of myself and called it a day.
 Coming from the Chicago ‘flatlands’ I have no training with hills and pretty much despise them.
 But I will say that after several days of riding all day, I was certainly getting better.
 Back at home I’ve done long rides (about 70K or 40 miles), but never as intensely or consecutively as this.

 It was fun stopping along the side of the road to take photographs and cheer on the others as they climbed the mountain pass.
-It was like we were part of a triathlon or something.

 But at the top, instead of being greeted by fans, we were faced with eager salesladies that I’m pretty sure managed to sell every one of us a bead bracelet or two.
 They know all the tactics that probably take four years of business school: they get to know their client first, asking our names and where we are from, they develop a relationship with us and then go in for the kill and you feel too guilty to say ‘no’ since they invested all this time with you.
 But of course, if that doesn’t work with them, they always resort to more guilt-inducing tactics.